Alsény Këïta: Club career

-Born in Massanta, Guinea, Këïta began his career with Horoya AC.
+Born in Macenta, Guinea, Këïta began his career with Horoya AC.
 In 2000, he joined Moroccan club FUS Rabat, where he played one year before signing for SC Chabab Mohammedia.
 After two seasons there he signed with FC Luzern in July 2003.

 In July 2006, after two years with FC Luzern Këïta joined CFA team Gazélec Ajaccio.
 After one year with Ajaccio, he signed for US Sénart-Moissy in summer 2007.
 In summer 2009 he joined Guinean club Satellite FC on loan for half year before returning to Sénart-Moissy in January 2010.

 International career

 Këïta was a part of the Guinean squad at the 2004 Olympic Games qualification tournament.
 He later represented Liberia at international level, also captaining the side.

 Personal life

 Alsény is the twin brother of professional Guinean footballer Alhassane Keita.